haiku/infrastructure/.github/ISSUE_TEMPLATE/standard-change--haikudepot-deployment.md

     Snapshot of haikudepotserver completed successfully! (haiku-backups/pg-haikudepotserver/haikudepotserver_2023-08-06.sql.xz.gpg)
     ```
 4. Apply any pre-deployment configuration changes (see section Configuration Changes)
-5. Update the version in the infrastructure repository in `deployments/haikudepotserver.yml`.
+5. Update the version in the infrastructure repository in `deployments/haikudepotserver.yml` for;
+   - `Deployment` with name `haikudepotserver`
+   - `Deployment` with name `haikudepotserver-server-graphics`
 6. Apply the update to the server:
     ```
     $ kubectl apply -f deployments/haikudepotserver.yml